rachel-o-donnell/Hangman/README.md

   reveal one letter in the word, but it means you can only answer correctly after that clue as the next wrong answer will kill you.
 * You have the option to play again one the game is over.

+**Target Audience:**

+Players of all ages are welcome as there are different difficulties to choose from.
+Players who enjoy a story while they play a game.
+People studying English

 **User Stories:**

+* As a user I can decide whether to read the rules or not.
 * As a user I can choose different difficulties so I can challenge myself further when I am ready.
 * As a user I can see if I have answered correctly/ incorrectly by the visual display as well as the text confirmation.
 * As a user I can get a hint if I am near death.
-* As a user I can decide whether to read the rules or not.
+* As a user I can follow a storyline as I play the game.
 * As a user I can play again immediately if I win or die.
-* As a user I can follow a storyline as I play the game.

-## Wireframes: ?????

 ## Flowchart: